 In the above Need-Payoff Question scenario, sales (you) help customers find reasons to buy from you.

-You may have read this book several times and master the technique of asking 4 SPIN questions – What it is and how to use it in B2B sales work.
+You may have read this book several times and mastered the technique of asking 4 SPIN questions – What it is and how to use it in B2B sales work.

 SPIN selling provides a framework for customer interactions.
 The method also helps me become a problem finder and a problem solver.